foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/getting_started/getting_started.rst

 Install ARC labs code
 *********************

 The source codes of ARC labs are assumed to work with embARC OSP.
-You need to use git to clone or download the ARC labs first, then copy the ``labs`` folder to the ``example`` folder of embARC OSP.
+You need to use git to clone or download the ARC labs first, then copy the ``labs`` folder to the root folder of embARC OSP.
 You will get the following folder structure:

 .. code-block:: console

-    example
+    embarc_osp
+    ├── arc
-    ├── baremetal
+    ├── board
-    ├── example.makefile
+    ├── device
-    ├── example.rst
+    ├── doc
-    ├── freertos
+    ├── example
     ├── labs
+    ├── inc
+    ├── library
+    ├── middleware
-    ├── main.c.tmpl
+    ├── options
-    └── makefile
+    └── os